IQTLabs/hindsight2020/README.md

 ## Running the SBERT Claim Matching on DHS evidence against the CORD-19 datset
 After completing the installation and preprocessing steps above, you can run the claim matcher with:
-`time python hindsight/main.py -s 'manual' -c 'cord19_json' -d` from your repository root.
+`time python hindsight/main.py -s 'manual' -c 'cord19_json'` from your repository root.
 This will extract the sentences from the CORD-19 dataset of json files, and claim-match them against the DHS ground truth evidence contained in `./config/config.yml`.